ethereum/asyncio-cancel-token/docs/cancel_token.rst

 around as needed.
 However, you will often need cancellations to apply to async calls to apis which do not support the cancel token API.

-The :meth:`cancel_token.CancelToken.wait_for` function can be used to enforce cancellations and timeouts on other async APIs.
+The :meth:`cancel_token.CancelToken.cancellable_wait` function can be used to enforce cancellations and timeouts on other async APIs.
 It expects any number of awaitables as positional arguments as well as an optional ``timeout`` as a keyword argument.